amitshekhariitbhu/ridesharing-uber-lyft-app/README.md

 </p>
 <br>

 # This project is under development.
-Stay Tuned for Updates.
+Stay-tuned for Updates.

 ## We will build and learn the following for the App like Uber and Lyft:
 * Create Rider Android App